 Here are three ways we imagine you might use these videos; let us know if you find other uses!

 To spark self-reflection for one’s own leadership development

 To start a discussion in a training class or group setting of supervisors

 To launch a discussion with your staff about your own leadership style

 Observations from University supervisors on how they build trust with their employees (3:26)

 An open door policy can encourage openness and transparency with the employees of that company.
 As the term implies, employees are encouraged to stop by whenever they feel the need to meet and ask questions, discuss suggestions, and address problems or concerns with management.
 An open door policy serves to foster an environment of collaboration, high performance, and mutual respect between upper management and employees.
 It is a quality management practice and mechanism that serves to sustain employee empowerment and morale, while maintaining a vital effect on improving efficiency, productivity, growth, and corporate ethical standards.
 (Video length: 4:06)

-A Place for You was developed by staff volunteers from Voices of the Staff to celebrate the extraordinary difference that diversity makes at Michigan by touching on universal themes of inclusion and respect.
+"A Place for You" was developed by staff volunteers from Voices of the Staff to celebrate the extraordinary difference that diversity makes at Michigan.
+This video pre-dates the university's current diversity, equity and inclusion efforts, which shows that valuing diversity has a long history at Michigan.
+The video explores universal themes of inclusion and respect.